-Step 1: Go to All Services and select Web from left pane and click on CDN profilers to check recently created CDN profiles.
+Step 1: Go to All Services, select Web from the left pane, and click on CDN profilers to check recently created CDN profiles.

-Step 2: CDN profiles page displays all the CDN profiles created, select one of the CDN profile as below.
+Step 2: CDN profiles page displays all the CDN profiles created; select one of the CDN profiles as below.

 Step 3: Select + Endpoint From the CDN profile pane as below.

-Step 5: Origin Type is a drop-down list which displays all four origin type, here select origin type as Custom origin.
+Step 5: Origin Type is a drop-down list that displays all four origin types; here, select origin type as Custom origin.

-Step 6: Origin hostname field takes the URL of the custom link or the IP address and it will pull the content from the origin, do not use https/http or any trailing slashes in the URL of the hostname.
+Step 6: The origin hostname field takes the URL of the custom link or the IP address, and it will pull the content from the origin, do not use https/http or any trailing slashes in the URL of the hostname.

 Click on Successfully created the CDN endpoint to navigate to the endpoint.